 Post-traumatic stress disorder (PTSD)

 Furthermore, bullying doesn’t just impact the people directly involved.
-People who observe bullying can also experience mental health issues including anxiety and depression.
-They may also develop a stress response or struggle with an urge to intervene while also fearing retaliation.
+People who observe bullying can also experience mental health issues, including anxiety and depression.
+They may also develop a stress response or struggle with an urge to intervene while fearing retaliation.

 People who bully

-Research focused on children and youth who bully and are bullied actually found that people who bully also suffer mental health consequences and may be more prone to
+The research focused on children and youth who bully and are bullied actually found that people who bully also suffer mental health consequences and may be more prone to:

 - Anti-social behaviors

 - Substance use